Thursday, May 9, 2013

 The question then becomes, ‘How has He chosen to do this?”
 Well, this is what Ephesians 4:11 is talking about.
 “He Himself gave officers (apostles, prophets, evangelists, pastors and teachers) to establish the New Testament Church.
 The Apostle and Prophets laid the foundation of biblical truth (see Ephesians 2:19-20).
 Their role was unique in that they were inspired by God write the New Testament Scriptures.
 As the New Testament unfolds we see God continues to call and use godly men to lead and care for his flock.
 These leaders are identified by various names: pastors, elders, bishops, elders, teachers, evangelists and deacons.

 All these have the responsibility of caring for church of the Lord Jesus Christ.
-They are told to shepherd, to feed, watch and oversee the congregations of our Lord.
+They are told to shepherd, feed, watch, and oversee the congregations of our Lord.
 This they do primarily by teaching and preaching the Holy Scriptures (see 2 Timothy 3:16-17 and 2 Timothy 4:1-4.

 The Faith has been once for all delivered to the saints (Jude 3).
 It has been boldly proclaimed and clearly taught throughout history.
 The Ancient creeds and historic confessions of Christianity demonstrate a continuity of true and living faith throughout history.
 The Apostle Paul warns the Galatians and all churches that if anyone comes to you and preaches any other Gospel or message than what he had taught (and wrote) to them… even if it’s an Angel from heaven, you should not listen.
 They are accursed--damned (Galatians 1:8,9).
 The Scriptures are the only sure foundation for spiritual truth.